rolling-scopes-school/docs/docs/en/pair-mentoring.md

 Hello!

-I can share my experience with pair mentoring.
+I'll share my experience with pair mentoring.

-Specifically, in the current cohort, two of my mentees from the previous cohort became mentors.
+In the current cohort, two of my mentees from the previous cohort became mentors.

-Today we have a setup call with them.
-During this call, we'll create a channel for the current course, discuss all the questions they already have, and agree on a mentoring plan.
+Today we have a setup call with them, during which:

+- we'll create a shared channel for the current course;
+- discuss questions they already have;
+- agree on a mentoring plan.

-Traditionally, on the main course, I conduct 1 call per week with my students, where we discuss current questions and feedback on reviews (20–30 minutes), as well as go through several questions from the upcoming Core JS1–2 interview with live coding, where students take turns solving practical tasks on the topics covered (60+ minutes – but usually no more than 90).
-We conduct these calls collectively together with the newly minted mentors for my and "grand-mentees".
+Traditionally, on the main course, I conduct one call per week with my students:

+- first we discuss current questions and feedback on reviews (20–30 minutes);
+- then we go through several questions from the upcoming Core JS 1–2 interview with live coding (60–90 minutes), where students take turns solving practical tasks.

+We conduct these calls **collectively** together with new mentors — for my and "grand-mentees".

-Until the final assignment, we keep all mentees together (or, at the request of the young mentor, we can immediately create an additional isolated channel for their mentees in addition to the general one).
+Until the final assignment, we keep all students together
+(at the request of the young mentor, we can immediately create an additional separate channel for their students).

-For the final assignment, an isolated channel is created for each team, and by that time, the newly minted mentors are already ready to independently lead teams.
+For the final assignment, an isolated channel is created for each team, and by this time, new mentors are already ready to independently lead teams.

+**Benefits for me:**
-My benefits – I have several experts in my channel ready to answer students' questions.
+several experts in the channel ready to answer students' questions.

+**Benefits for young mentors:**
-Benefits for young mentors – there's someone to lean on, I'm nearby in any unclear situation.
+there's someone to lean on, I'm nearby in any unclear situation.

-Benefits for students – communication in a close circle of like-minded people, team formation long before the final assignment, mentor support from several mentors at once, success stories of employment of graduates from previous cohorts first-hand (there's a general channel of my mentees, though it was created not so long ago, just a few past cohorts, but the guys sometimes drop by on open calls for JS review).
+**Benefits for students:**

+- communication in a close circle of like-minded people;
+- team formation long before the final assignment;
+- mentor support from several mentors at once;
+- employment stories of graduates from previous cohorts "first-hand".

-However, directly in app.rs.school, my scenario works as individual mentoring.
-I.e., each of us has our own students and formally we cannot review each other's students' work and grade it.
+At the same time, in `app.rs.school`, my scenario is set up as regular individual
+mentoring: each of us has our own students, and formally we cannot set scores for assignments of each other's students — but we can help with reviews and calls.

 </details>